 Once both sides settle on the final terms, the judge will sign the judgment, and the divorce is finalized.
 Should the parties not settle; issues may be litigated at trial.

 Sometimes circumstances change and a party may request modifications to the judgment.
 This can be done subject to conditions set by law.
-Most of the time, these requests involve adjusting the financial arrangement or custody arrangement.
+Most of the time, these requests involve adjusting the financial arrangement or custody arrangement, and our California divorce attorneys can help ensure those modifications are handled properly.
+Working with experienced California divorce attorneys ensures that your rights and best interests remain protected.

 While it is mandatory that there is a six-month waiting period before a judgment may be entered, it does not necessarily mean that divorce is finalized within six months.
 A simple uncontested divorce may take six months but a contested divorce may take years.
 On average, divorce proceedings in California take 12-18 months.